digital-work-lab/digital-work-lecture/docs/02_gtd_teaching_notes.md

 - The following summarizes a scenario in which **groups of students** (3-6 students) implement a GTD system and complete the GTD steps for friend who is about to begin studying (hypothetical).
 - The group selects one student who writes (maybe switch).
 - Students may use the Internet for quick searches.
 - Instructors provide an introduction and explain the tasks for each of the following episodes.
-It shoudl be announced how much time is available
+It should be announced how much time is available

 ## Introduction

 When thinking about productivity and work systems, we may quickly consider different apps or software packages.

 - Apps (as a technology) are flexible.
 They can be used or adapted effectively or ineffectively.
 - Example: In apps like *Todoist*, users can create tasks like "complete the Bachelor", or "find a job".
 In such cases, it is apparent that the app is not used effectively because these items are long-term goals rather than specific tasks.
-They may sipmly clutter the task list.
+They may simply clutter the task list.
 - To use productivity apps effectively, it can be instructive to **consider work methods and principles**.
 Similarly, designers of apps may draw inspiration from such works to improve apps and guide users.

 The focus of this session is on the **Getting-things-done** method, which was introduced by David Allen in 2001.